About Apple M1 Chip

 - Touch Bar controls for Windows applications - truly seamless experience running a Windows app on a Mac.

-- Your Mac keyboard layouts added automatically to Windows for greater productivity.
+- Your Mac keyboard layouts are added automatically to Windows for greater productivity.

 - And hundreds of other Parallels Desktop features await to be discovered.